lumilio/Jungle-didakoo.com-README.md/README.md

 | Africa      | Seychelles, Mauritius                   | 05:00 - 04:00       | UTC+4            |                    |                         |
 | Africa      | Cape Verde Islands                      | 00:00 - 01:00       | UTC-1            |                    |                         |

+## Rank & Points
+At the end of a match the winner is rewarded with 3 rank points. ...........

 ## Nft Policy